Have you ever been in a relationship with someone who made you feel like you were going crazy?

 They Deny, Deny, Deny

-Bullies and emotional abusers are well-known for denying that they were at fault.
-This is a common defense mechanism used by abusers in order to avoid responsibility for their actions.
+Physical and emotional abusers are well-known for denying that they were at fault.
+This is a common defense mechanism used by narcissists in order to avoid responsibility for their actions.

 This can be especially damaging if the victim was already dealing with issues of self-doubt or insecurity.
 If you suspect that you or someone you know is being emotionally abused, it is important to reach out for help.